HappyTetrahedron/penguard/README.md

 Guardians

 :   monitor the penguins using the Penguard app in guardian mode.
 The
-    term “guardian” usually refers to the Penguard Guardian service or the user using the Penguard Android application
+    term “guardian” refers to the Penguard Guardian service or the user using the Penguard Android application

 Penguins